Wasatch Trials Association (WTA)

 7E.
 Ideally sections should be marked with all classes in the section.

 7G.
 Section split markers shall be marked so that a SINGLE DARK line is placed next to the class indicator on the split tape/marker indicating which side of the split tape/marker the class should ride.
-When using yellow duct take for split markers, a minimum of two strips should be used.
+When using yellow duct tape for split markers, a minimum of two strips should be used, with a minimum length of Six inches (6″) and placed to be easily seen by an approaching rider.
 The class indicator should be on one strip and the direction required for the class to take on the other.
 Classes not included in a particular split tape/marker should be left off of the tape/marker or marked by a single dark line on both sides of the class designation.
 Class indicators should be readable from at least 10′ – 12′ away, written in at least 2′ block type lettering.
 Arrows, circles, blocks etc. should not be used on split markers.

-7H.
+7I.
 Sections may be inspected on foot at any time by a rider, but the rider may not intentionally modify the section at any time.
 Only riders who have paid entry fees for the event can ride the sections during the meet.
 After setting a section, the section setters may ride the section they set to ensure rideabilty.
 Otherwise riders shall not pre-ride any or practice any portion of any section prior to or during the meet.
-Riders can only ride each section ONCE during each loop.
-While other classes are riding, Riders are not allowed to “Play” on the sections after they have finished riding the meet.
+Riders can only ride each section ONCE during each loop, unless agreed on by the observer or other group members as specified in Bi-laws section 5E.
+While other classes are riding, Riders are not allowed to “Play or Practice” on the sections during the meet, even if they are finished riding in ensure the sections will not be altered for the riders still riding.
 Violators will be disqualified.
 The meet is not over until ribbons have been removed from the sections.
-The section should be clear of other riders and ready to ride prior to a rider’s entry.
+The section should be clear of other riders prior to a rider’s entry.
 Riders will not enter a section until instructed to do so by the observer, who will hold up a closed fist and announce “RIDER”.
-The Observer is responsible for cleanup of the section the Observer is scoring after the event.
+When riding observed, when the Trials is over, the Observer is responsible for cleanup of the section he/she scored.
 A minimum of two observers should observe each rider as they ride the section, and they must agree on the score before a rider’s scorecard is punched.

 8A.
 Scoring is the main item that separates trials from other motorcycle competitions, and can be very complex.
 Every effort must be made to be consistent and fair to all riders.
 In the event of a very unclear decision about a score, the rider should get the benefit of the doubt.
 Scoring of a rider begins when the motorcycle’s front wheel axle passes through the plane between the entry gate markers and ends when the front wheel axle passes through the plane between the exit gate markers.
 When a rider encounters a “SPLIT” marker in a section, the rider is required to ride so as to ensure that both tires pass on the correct side of the split marker.